 Co-parenting with a narcissistic person or someone capable of domestic violence is one of the toughest parenting challenges any 21st-century person could face.

 Baby mamas who spend money at the salon and mall (without regard to the family’s income needs) allow their Somatic Narcissism to dominate.
-They interfere with a man’s ability to co-parent effectively when they are together with him, than absolutely hawk and interfere in every visitation, undermining their own child’s confidence in being with the other parent while doing irreparable harm to him as a co-parent whose fundamental human right to privacy and to parent his offspring during his visitation time as he sees fit taken away.
+They interfere with a man’s ability to co-parent effectively when they are together with him, then absolutely hawk and interfere in every visitation, undermining their own child’s confidence in being with the other parent while doing irreparable harm to him as a co-parent whose fundamental human right to privacy and to parent his offspring during his visitation time as he sees fit taken away.

 Men who hit the bar at 5 o’clock on their way home from work after leaving their childcare-providing wife home alone with mind-numbing children all day, who cheat, and pick fights at home to have an excuse to leave the family “cage” are equally guilty of abuse by neglect.
 Even if they never lift a finger to harm the person they secretly despise — namely a wife they have no intellectual or moral ground with in common after she’s been left to intellectually or socially dwindle while raising babies — their very covert lifestyle habits are abusive to the spouse’s they purposefully keep wholly in the dark, virtually enslaved.

 These are just a few of the more common scenarios in contemporary marriages that cause partners to truly learn over time to loathe one another in the cruelest, fool-hearted, and callous ways.
 Children trapped living with nightmarish clandestinely warring parents many times go numb or learn that acting out in order to net gain them simultaneous attention from both parents is common.